jim3/fasteners.sequelize.crud.app/README.md

 ## RESTful API Inventory App for Fasteners

-Currently, a basic outline of a RESTful API to keep inventory of parts.
+Currently, a basic outline of a RESTful API to keep an inventory of parts.

 It is a CRUD app that uses the Sequelize ORM.
-Ultimately, it will be a basic inventory management application for fasteners, that is the long-term goal.
+Ultimately, it will be a basic inventory management application for fasteners, that is the *long-term* goal.<br>
 <sub>(work-in-progress)</sub>

 - -------------